stan-dev/cmdstanpy/docs/getting_started.rst

 CmdStanPy requires a local install of CmdStan.
 If you don't have CmdStan installed, you can run the CmdStanPy script ``install_cmdstan`` which downloads CmdStan from GitHub and builds the CmdStan utilities.
+Latest CmdStan (2.19+) needs a C++14 compatible C++ -toolchain.
+On Windows, it is recommended to use RTools 3.5+.
+It is possible to install latest RTools with ``install_cxx_toolchain`` script.

+    python -m cmdstanpy.install_cxx_toolchain

-By default this script installs the latest version of CmdStan into a directory named ``.cmdstanpy`` in your ``$HOME`` directory:
+By default ``install_cmdstan`` script installs the latest version of CmdStan into a directory named ``.cmdstanpy`` in your ``$HOME`` directory:

 .. code-block:: bash